letsgogeeky/transcendence/README.md

 	* Other player on the same device using different keyboard keys
 	* AI (pre-defined level of difficulty)
 	* Other players on different devices (using the same keyboard keys)

+#### 🎯 Matchmaking System
+- User can create a match
+- User can join a match
+- User can leave a match
+- User can view other users' match history
+- User can view other users' match stats
+- User can view other users' match achievements

 #### 🏆 TOURNAMENTS